Reflective Decoding: Beyond Unidirectional Generation with Off-the-Shelf Language Models

 \section{Abstract}

+Publicly available, large pretrained Language Models (LMs) generate text with remarkable quality, but only sequentially from left to right.
+As a result, they are not immediately applicable to generation tasks that break the unidirectional assumption, such as paraphrasing or text-infilling, necessitating task-specific supervision.

-Pretrained Language Models (LMs) generate text with remarkable quality, novelty, and coherence.
-Yet applying LMs to the problems of paraphrasing and infilling currently requires direct supervision, since these tasks break the left-to-right generation setup of pretrained LMs.
-We present \method, a novel unsupervised approach to apply the capabilities of pretrained LMs to non-sequential tasks.
-Our approach is general and applicable to two distant tasks -- \emph{paraphrasing} and \emph{abductive reasoning}.
-It requires no supervision or parallel corpora, only two pretrained language models: \emph{forward} and \emph{backward}. \method operates in two intuitive steps.
-In the \emph{contextualization} step, we use LMs to generate many left and right contexts which collectively capture the meaning of the input sentence.
-Then, in the \emph{reflection} step we decode in the semantic neighborhood of the input, conditioning on an ensemble of generated contexts with the reverse direction LM.
-We \emph{reflect} through the generated contexts, effectively using them as an intermediate meaning representation to generate conditional output.
-Empirical results demonstrate that \method outperforms strong unsupervised baselines on both paraphrasing and abductive text infilling, significantly narrowing the gap between unsupervised and supervised methods. \method introduces the concept of using generated contexts to represent meaning, opening up new possibilities for unsupervised conditional text generation.
+In this paper, we present \method, a novel unsupervised algorithm that allows for direct application of unidirectional LMs to non-sequential tasks.
+Our 2-step approach requires no supervision or even parallel corpora, only two off-the-shelf pretrained LMs in opposite directions: \emph{forward} and \emph{backward}.
+First, in the \emph{contextualization} step, we use LMs to generate ensembles of past and future contexts which collectively capture the input (e.g. the source sentence for paraphrasing ).
+Second, in the \emph{reflection} step, we condition on these ``context ensembles'', generating outputs that are compatible with them.
+Comprehensive empirical results$^{1}$ demonstrate that \method outperforms strong unsupervised baselines on both paraphrasing and abductive text infilling, significantly narrowing the gap between unsupervised and supervised methods. \method surpasses multiple supervised baselines on various metrics including human evaluation.